tremor-rs/tremor-www-docs/docs/operations/configuration-walkthrough.md

 In all steps to this point, we have been populating the tremor repository.
 Like a git repository the tremor repository stores artefacts, like git stores code.

-When we publish a mapping we are deploying live instances of onramps, offramps and pipelines, in our case, we want to:
+When we publish a mapping we are deploying live instances of onramps, offramps, and pipelines, in our case, we want to:

 * Deploy a single metronome onramp instance
 * Deploy a single stdout offramp instance